sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/evm-chains/handling-factory-contract.md

     )
 ```

-{% hint style="warning" %}
+> ⚠️
-Notice the template must be declared in the top level of your processor file to be successfully registered.
+>
-{% endhint %}
+> Notice the template must be declared in the top level of your processor file to be successfully registered.